 As a first step, concerns should normally be raised with your immediate manager or Chair of the Board of Governors.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is thought to be involved in the malpractice.
 If you need advice and guidance on how matters of concern may be pursued the Chief Auditor at Reading BC should be contacted.

 11.10 Child Protection

 Schools must release staff to attend child protection case conferences and other related events.
-The Authority maintains a budget for supply cover to enable staff to undertake these duties.

 11.11 Redundancy/Early Retirement Costs (new)